Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Abstract

 \section{Abstract}

-A classical theory of general relativity in the $4$-dimensional space time is formulated as a Chern--Weil topological theory.
-An Einstein--Hilbert gravitational action is shown to be invariant with respect to a novel translation (co-translation) operator up to total derivative, and thus a topological invariant of the second Chern class exists due to the Chern--Weil theorem.
-With a topological insight, fundamental forms are introduced as a principal bundle of a space time manifold.
-Canonical quantization of the system is performed in a Heisenberg picture using the Nakanishi--Kugo--Ojima formalism.
-A complete set of the quantum Lagrangian and BRS transformations including auxiliary and ghost fields is given in a self-consistent manner.
-An appropriate Hilbert space and physical states are introduced into the theory, and the positivity of the physical states and the unitarity of the transition matrix are ensured by the Kugo--Ojima theorem.
-A non-renormalizability of quantum gravity is reconsidered under the formulation proposed in this study.
+The Chern--Weil topological theory is applied to a classical formulation of general relativity in four-dimensional spacetime.
+Einstein--Hilbert gravitational action is shown to be invariant with respect to a novel translation (co-translation) operator up to the total derivative; thus, a topological invariant of a second Chern class exists owing to Chern--Weil theory.
+Using topological insight, fundamental forms can be introduced as a principal bundle of the spacetime manifold.
+Canonical quantization of general relativity is performed in a Heisenberg picture using the Nakanishi--Kugo--Ojima formalism in which a complete set of quantum Lagrangian and BRST transformations including auxiliary and ghost fields is provided in a self-consistent manner.
+An appropriate Hilbert space and physical states are introduced into the theory, and the positivity of these physical states and the unitarity of the transition matrix are ensured according to the Kugo--Ojima theorem.
+The nonrenormalizability of quantum gravity is reconsidered under the formulation proposed herein.